harsh-9389/slider/README.md

 # slider
-is a fully resposive landing page built with html css and javascript
+It is a fully resposive landing page built with html css and javascript